timvisee/send-instances/README.md

 ## How to use

-To use a specific instance, simply open the application in your webbrowser.
+To use a specific instance, simply open the application in your web browser.

+### Command line

 To use a specific instance from the command line with [ffsend][ffsend], provide the `--host URL` flag while uploading.